-Students interested in starting the program at any of our campuses will complete the VMCAS application and the WSU/WIMU supplemental application.
+Students interested in starting the program at any of our campuses will complete the VMCAS application and select WSU as their designated program to fill out the supplemental questions.
 All applicants apply to Washington State University.
-Accepted Utah residents attend the Logan campus.
-Accepted Montana residents attend the Bozeman campus.
-Accepted Washington, Idaho, and WICHE-sponsored applicants attend the Pullman campus.
+Accepted Utah residents attend the Logan campus for their first two years, followed by two years on the Pullman campus.
+Accepted Montana residents attend the Bozeman campus for their first year, followed by three years on the Pullman campus.
+Accepted Washington, Idaho, and WICHE-sponsored applicants attend the Pullman campus all four years.
 Nonresident applicants can apply to Logan and/or Pullman.

 Do I need to submit transcripts when I apply?